xactoes/5ofaKind/README.md

 * CREDITS SCREEN
 * AUDIO
   * SETTINGS UNDER OPTIONS
-  * BACKGROUND MUSIC
+  * MIGHT ADD
     * SOUND FOR EACH DI BEING ROLLED
-  * SOUND FOR LEGAL SCORE SELECTION
-  * SOUND FOR ILLEGAL SCORE SELECTION
     * SOUND FOR LEGAL AND 0
     * SOUND FOR LEGAL AND MAX VALUE
-  * BACKGROUND AUDIO
     * END GAME JINGLE